ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-Make sure that the project builds just fine and pass the tests !
+Make sure that the project builds and the tests pass.

 ## Constructors with memory management

 So far, the `Matrix` constructors have dealt with `Matrix` objects in isolation.

-But in real life, matrices do not live isolated !
+But in real life, matrices are not isolated.
 Users will want to copy them
 or to assign to them for example, which raises the important question of memory
 management.

-Modern C++ allows to easily express and control the `copy` and the `move`
+Modern C++ allows you to easily express and control the `copy` and the `move`
 semantics.
 In the `copy` semantic, the content of an object is copied to
 another object, and both object instances do not share memory.
 But in
-some cases, it is important (performance wise) to avoid unnecessary
+some cases, it is important (for performance) to avoid unnecessary
 memory allocation and data copying, and this can be expressed with
 the `move` semantic, where a destination object steals the content
-from the source object --- making the source object invalid (I told
+from the source object, making the source object invalid.
-you invalid matrices are important !)

 One important time in an object life is to use the `copy` or the `move` semantic
 is at construction time, when an object is built from another object.

-Add now a
-copy constructor and a move constructor in the public part of `Matrix` in
+Add a copy constructor and a move constructor in the public part of `Matrix` in
 `include/Matrix/Matrix.h`:

 ```CPP